You are currently viewing 7 Things You Can’t Miss at Area 15 Las VegasPin

 Location: LIFTOFF Bar & Ride

 Description: Guests are invited to enjoy the return of AREA15’s block party weekends at LIFTOFF Bar & Ride.
-The Block Party includes drink specials, food trucks, local vendors, outdoor games, rides on LIFTOFF and sounds provided by live DJs.
-Drink special features Querido tequila flights.
+The Block Party includes drink specials, food trucks, a live painting experience, outdoor games, rides on LIFTOFF and sounds provided by live DJs.

 More Area 15 Attractions